aserg-ufmg/angularjs-performance-survey/README.md

 * Author: Chris Hooker
 * Author information: The author is a graduate of MIT, and has over 15 years of software development experience.

+> I hate including HTML inline as a string in Javascript, so I definitely wanted to use \mcode{templateUrl}.
+This was all fine and good, and I got my directive up and running.
+Then I decided it was time to unit test it.
+That's where the real fun began.

+> I discovered that while getting some simple unit tests running wasn't too hard using just Jasmine, unit testing my \mcode{templateUrl} directive was no simple matter.

+> The problem with using \mcode{templateUrl} is that Angular uses an HTTP request to go get the file.
+However, in a unit-testing environment, you don't have the full web server environment and can't actually make the HTTP request.
+So, you'll get an error when you try to test the directive.

+> You want to pre-process your HTML template and convert in into Javascript, which can be testing without any need for HTTP requests.

 #### [BLOG4] What's wrong with Angular
 * Access date: September-2015
 * URL: http://www.quirksmode.org/blog/archives/2015/01/the_problem_wit.html
 * Author: Daniel Steigerwald
 * Author information: JavaScript Developer and Consultant.
 Member of the Google Developers Expert Program.

+> Dirty checking, accessors (Ember and Backbone), \mcode{Object.observe} and all that stuff.
+Wrong!
+It's slow and brittle and it will consume mobile battery like hungry dog, for no reason.

+> Angular is HTML parser.
+I really don't want to debug any string based parser instead of my code.

 #### [BLOG5] Optimizing AngularJS: 1200ms to 35ms
 * Access date: August-2015